 3. All alcoholic beverages.

-It is the intent of the District to have all testing under this Policy performed in a manner which respects and recognizes the dignity and privacy of our employees, yet which complies with certain governmental regulations.
+It is the intent of the district to have all testing under this Policy performed in a manner which respects and recognizes the dignity and privacy of our employees, yet which complies with certain governmental regulations.
 Additionally, we encourage employees to seek assistance for treatment of problems associated with chemical dependency and/or alcohol abuse.

 1. Employees Subject to Policy

-All employees of the District are subject to this policy.
+All employees of the district are subject to this policy.
 In addition, all prospective employees, upon the conditional offer of a position, will be required to submit to controlled substance testing as described in "Pre-employment Testing" in section 4.

 2. Periods of Compliance

 Employees are required to be in compliance with this policy while performing any safety sensitive function and/or while on duty.
+Safety sensitive functions include, but are not limited to providing patient care (directly, or as part of a scheduled crew) and operating a motor vehicle.

 3. Prohibited Employee Conduct

-Employees are prohibited from reporting to duty, being on duty or performing safety-sensitive functions when their ability to perform is adversely affected by alcohol or after an alcohol test result indicating a 0.02% or greater Blood Alcohol Concentration (BAC), or a positive controlled substance test result.
-Employees are prohibited from being under the influence of or using alcohol or controlled substances while on duty and may not be on duty or perform safety-sensitive functions within four hours after using alcohol.
+Employees are prohibited from reporting to duty, being on duty, or performing safety-sensitive functions when their ability to perform is adversely affected by alcohol or after an alcohol test result indicating a 0.02% or greater Blood Alcohol Concentration (BAC), or a positive controlled substance test result.
+Employees are prohibited from being under the influence of alcohol or impaired by a controlled substances while on duty and may not be on duty or perform safety-sensitive functions within four hours after using alcohol.
 Additionally, employees required to take a post-accident alcohol test may not use any alcohol until the test is completed, or until eight hours after the accident.

 4. Circumstances for Employee Testing

-The District will conduct (a) pre-employment, (b) post-accident, (c) reasonable suspicion, (d) return to duty, and (e) follow-up testing of applicants and employees for the misuse of alcohol or use of controlled substances.
-Before performing an alcohol or controlled substance test, the supervisor will notify the applicant or employee being tested that the test being administered is required by this Policy.
+The district will conduct (a) pre-employment, (b) post-accident, (c) reasonable suspicion, (d) return to duty, and (e) follow-up testing of applicants and employees for the misuse of alcohol or use of controlled substances.
+Before performing an alcohol or controlled substance test, the supervisor will notify the applicant or employee being tested that the test being administered is required by this Policy

 Pre-employment Testing.
 Upon the conditional offer of a position, the prospective employee will be required to submit to controlled substance testing.